ess-dmsc/docker-centos7-build-node/README.md

 builds don't allow overwriting already existent images.

-## Using GCC 8
+## Using GCC 11

-GCC 8 can be used by using `scl enable devtoolset-8 <command>`.
-The default Conan profile is configured to use GCC 8.
+GCC 11 can be used by running `scl enable devtoolset-8 <command>`.
+The default Conan profile is configured to use GCC 11.

 ## Python 3

-Python 3.6 is available through `python3.6`.
+Python 3.6 is available through `python3.6`; Python 3.8 can be used by running `scl enable rh-python38 <command>`.

 ## Build ess-dmsc repos on CentOS